jupyter-server/jupyter_server_terminals/CONTRIBUTING.rst

 which should run any autoformatting on your code and tell you about any errors it couldn't fix automatically.
-You may also install [black integration](https://github.com/psf/black#editor-integration) into your text editor to format code automatically.
+You may also install `black integration <https://github.com/psf/black#editor-integration>`_ into your text editor to format code automatically.

 If you have already committed files before setting up the pre-commit hook with ``pre-commit install``, you can fix everything up using ``pre-commit run --all-files``.
 You need to make the fixing commit yourself after that.

+Some of the hooks only run on CI by default, but you can invoke them by running with the ``--hook-stage manual`` argument.

 Troubleshooting the Installation
 --------------------------------